-Chicken Companies Are Trying To Breed Out The Suffering
+Chicken Companies Are Trying To Breed A Bird That Suffers Less

 Breeding a slower-growing bird could reduce health problems common among today’s birds.